 2For the interested reader: some of the more thorough ACSL specifications in Frama-C's <string.h> are useful for plugins such as WP, but are not yet fully interpreted by Eva.
-Instead, Eva has builtins to correctly interpret these libc functions without only relying on their specification.
+Besides, Eva has builtins which improve precision and efficiency of the analysis of such functions, beyond what ACSL specifications can provide.